linsamtw/kaggle_Grupo_Bimbo_Inventory_Demand/README.md

 ( R code )

-( warning , If the computer memory ram is less than 32gb , then it can’t run the data. )
+( warning , If the computer memory ram is less than 32gb , then it can’t run. )

 It cost more than 30 minute.